 Safety Manual Interpretation Requests and Change Proposals

-To ensure correct implementation of material presented in the Safety Manual, the task force welcomes your questions.
-If you have any questions on the new Safety Manual, you can submit an interpretation request.
+The SMRT Force welcomes questions to ensure correct implementation of Safety Standards.
+If you have any questions about the new Safety Manual, you may submit an interpretation request.
 Address only one topic per request.
-Should you have questions on multiple topics, then submit a separate request for each topic.
+Should you have questions on multiple topics, submit a separate request for each topic.
 Please allow up to four weeks for your request to be processed.

-If you wish to submit a change to be considered for the 17th Edition of the Safety Manual (to be published in 2022), please use this form.
-All proposed changes will be compiled and presented to the SMRT Force.
+If you wish to submit a change for the 17th Edition Safety Manual (to be published in 2022), please use this form.
+All proposed changes will be considered by the SMRT Force.

 Each submission shall only address one topic.
 Additional submissions must be made for each additional topic.
 If a change proposal references documents that are not readily available to the SMRT Force, the submitter shall upload materials referenced to supply the SMRT Force.